Jamiller137/comp_talk/uiowa-presentation/slides/06-visualizations.md

 ## Major Problem
-The space of such images globally has as many dimensions as there are pixels which makes analysis intractible.
+The space of such images has at least as many dimensions as there are pixels.

-To reduce this dimensionality problem, most analysis is done locally.

 ## Natural Images Analysis